-There are many different factors affecting the early marine survival of Pacific salmon, including migration run timing and whether it coincides with good quality and quantity of prey.
+There are many different factors affecting the early marine survival of Pacific salmon, including migration run timing and whether it coincides with prey of a good quality and in sufficient quantity.
 The ocean environment in northern latitudes depends on seasonal cycles of surface layer stratification for phytoplankton growth that stimulates upper trophic levels.
 The timing of zooplankton phenology affects the size of prey available for migrating juvenile salmon.
-Over time, evolution has selected for migration run timing that coincides with ideal zooplankton communities.
-However, climate change shifts these seasonal cycles due to increase in ocean temperatures and freshwater discharge, which can lead to a mismatch of predators and prey.
+Over time, evolution has selected for migration run timing that coincides with ideal foraging conditions.
+However, climate change shifts seasonal cycles due to increase in ocean temperatures and freshwater discharge, which can lead to a mismatch of predators and prey.